Restrictive Covenants in Employment Contracts

 Such restraints typically prevent dealing with former customers or soliciting business from them or being involved in a competing business.
-They are often combined with provisions to protect your confidential information (such as customer databases) and IP.
-Nowadays social media activity is often covered also.
+They are often combined with provisions to protect your confidential information (such as customer databases) and intellectual property (IP).
+Nowadays, social media activity is often also covered.

-Our experienced, specialist employment solicitors have dealt with restrictive covenants and disputes regarding team moves over many years so we have seen both sides of the issue.
+Our experienced specialist employment solicitors have dealt with restrictive covenants in employment contracts and disputes over many years, so we have seen both sides of the issue.
 We know that careful drafting is needed for each agreement and that no two cases are alike.
-If the terms are too broad, the restraint may prove to be unenforceable, if the Court decides it amounts to an unfair restraint of trade.
+If the terms are too broad, the restraint may prove to be unenforceable if the Court decides it amounts to an unfair restraint of trade.

-We also advise on contractual provisions when engaging Directors or other senior people to ensure that appropriate restrictive covenants, confidentiality clauses and descriptions of duties are included.
-Where necessary we can assist with the enforcement of such clauses and in resolving disputes which arise.
+We also advise on contractual provisions when engaging directors or other senior people to ensure that appropriate restrictive covenants and confidentiality clauses are included.
+Where necessary, we can assist with the enforcement of such clauses and in resolving disputes which arise.